 Pierce College is a partner in a statewide system that provides access to countywide employment information and services.
-Job & Career Connections maintains a job board and job seekers can use MyInterfase, (http://www.myinterfase.com/pierce_ctc/student) a free job-matching service linking registered users to a database of approved internship, work study, and job opportunities in the region.
-Call (253) 964-6265 or visit pierce.ctc.edu/dist/workforce/ connections for details.
+Job & Career Connections maintains a job board and job seekers can use MyInterfase, (www.myinterfase.com/pierce\ctc/student) a free job-matching service linking registered users to a database of approved internship, work study and job opportunities in the region.
+There are also resources for self-directed and staff-assisted services to assist students looking for employment.
+Call (253) 964-6265 or visit pierce. ctc.edu/dist/workforce/connections for details or an appointment.